edehr/edehr/docs/devop/technical-architecture.md

 ----

 ### Learning Analytics ###
-This section is a work in progress

 Status: Do Later

-- Look at Experience API (xAPI) at <https://xapi.com>  Do this after LMS and LTI because the LMS ought to provide analytics.
+- Look at Experience API (xAPI) at [https://xapi.com](https://xapi.com)  Do this after LMS and LTI because the LMS ought to provide analytics.
 - Google Analytics.
 Oh hold pending answers around privacy policies.